GuyKabiri/Parallel-Sequence-Alignment/README.md

 Comparing each pair of letters to determine whether they are equal or fall into one of the conservative or semi-conservative groups, then finding their best substitutions (if possible).
 Hence, save any better substitution found for a pair than the previous one.
 The main objective of this project is to parallelize the CPU and GPU simultaneously, taking advantage of their maximum abilities.
+While the CPU tasks will be parallelized with `OpenMP`, the GPU tasks will be parallelized with `CUDA`.
-At first, it is necessary to examine what can be parallelizing in this problem, which menas, what tasks are being done and do not depend on other tasks.
+It is first necessary to examine what can be parallelized in this problem, that is, what tasks are being performed independently of one another.
-The program will aimed to run on 2 machine at the same time, which will involve in usin `MPI` for data sending between them.
+The program will run on two machines at the same time, which will require using `MPI` to send data between them.

 ### ***CPU Implementation***
 Having written the sequential solution, I realized it would be time-wasting to check whether each pair of letters belongs to a conservative or semi-conservative group several times during the run.